leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ## How can we get our AWS credentials?

-Now, we'll need to go to AWS services, create our cloud storage account, and set-up our S3 buckets.
-If you have an existing account, go ahead and sign-in.
-If you don’t have an exisiting account, go to aws.amazon.com and create a new account.
+Now, we'll need to go to AWS services, create our cloud storage account, and set up our S3 buckets.
+If you have an existing account, go ahead and sign in.
+If you don’t have an existing account, go to aws.amazon.com and create a new account.

 ### Step 1: